metablaster/WindowsFirewallRuleset/Readme/WindowsPowerShell.md

 4. To open it as Administrator, in step 3 hover your mouse over `Open Windows PowerShell` and then\
    select `Open Windows PowerShell as Administrator`

+### Windows 11

+Unfortunately there is no default way like in Windows 10, one solution is to follow steps explained in section\ `Right click "Open Windows Terminal as Administrator" context menu for Windows 11` below

-## Right click "Open Windows PowerShell here" context menu
+## Right click "Open Windows PowerShell here" context menu in Windows 10

 1. To add context menu on right click for "Windows PowerShell" for standard user see: